-According to the formula the league had used since 2002, each team had played the following games:
+According to the formula the NFL had used since 2002, each team had played the following games:

-—6 games (3 home, 3 away) against three division opponents (for the Vikings: 2 games against the Bears, Lions and Packers each year).
+• Six games (three home, three away) against three division opponents (for the Vikings: two games against the Bears, Lions and Packers each year).

-—4 games (2 home, 2 away) against an entire division in its own conference (the Vikings play the entire NFC West in 2021, traveling to Arizona and San Francisco while playing host to Los Angeles and Seattle).
+• Four games (two home, two away) against an entire division in its own conference (the Vikings play the entire NFC West in 2021, traveling to Arizona and San Francisco while playing host to Los Angeles and Seattle).

-—4 games (2 home, 2 away) against an entire division in the opposite conference (the Vikings play the entire AFC North in 2021, traveling to Baltimore and Cincinnati while playing host to Cleveland and Pittsburgh).
+• Four games (two home, two away) against an entire division in the opposite conference (the Vikings play the entire AFC North in 2021, traveling to Baltimore and Cincinnati while playing host to Cleveland and Pittsburgh).

-—2 games (1 home, 1 away) against the other two divisions in its own conference, determined by which teams finished in the same place in the division the previous year (since the Vikings are already playing the entire NFC West this year and finished third in the NFC North last year, they'll play the third-place finishers in the NFC East and NFC South — at home against Dallas and on the road against Carolina).
+• Two games (one home, one away) against the other two divisions in its own conference, determined by which teams finished in the same place in the division the previous year (since the Vikings are already playing the entire NFC West this year and finished third in the NFC North last year, they'll play the third-place finishers in the NFC East and NFC South — at home against Dallas and on the road against Carolina).

 The 17th game, then, means the Vikings will play an AFC team that finished in the same spot in a division other than the one they are already facing.
 The league started with the NFC North traveling to face the AFC West, meaning that division's third-place finisher (the Chargers) are on the Vikings' 2021 schedule.

-It means the Vikings will play eight home games and nine road games this year, but the format will flip in 2022, giving them nine games at U.S. Bank Stadium against eight on the road.
-Next season, they're scheduled to play the entire AFC East, so their ninth home game will come against a team from one of the other three divisions (the West, North or South).
-Given the fact the Vikings are facing the AFC West this year, it stands to reason they'd begin a rotation that would have them playing a home game against a team from the AFC North or AFC South in 2022.
+Next season, they are scheduled to play the entire AFC East, so their ninth home game will come against a team from one of the other three divisions (the West, North or South).
+Given the fact the Vikings are facing the AFC West this year, it stands to reason they would begin a rotation that would have them playing a home game vs. a team from the AFC North or South in 2022.